 The main headquarters has a very functional home and large metal shop.
 The home is approximately 3,300 square feet, with 3 bedrooms and 2 baths.
 The home has had recent improvements, including new siding, windows, carpeting, and paint.
 The shop is a very large 3,200 metal frame building, with ample room for equipment and hay storage.
-In addition, there are two building envelopes on the ranch, each will allow for construction of a home, guest house, and associated buildings.
+In addition, there are two building envelopes on the ranch (Jorgenson 1 building envelope and Mydland 1 building envelope), each will allow for construction of a home, guest house, and associated buildings.
 There is irrigation infrastructure in the form of a 16-acre center pivot sprinkler, side-roll sprinkler, and additional underground pipeline and ditches.

 The Jorgenson-Mydland Ranch is located just west, and within minutes of Sheridan, Wyoming.
 Sheridan is a highly coveted community, and was recently selected as the #1 Western Town, by True West Magazine.
 Sheridan boasts fine dining, shopping, arts, equestrian events, polo, professional rodeo, hospital/medical facilities, and world-class golf.
 Sheridan is also equipped with a commercial airport with daily flights to and from Denver, Colorado.
 The ranch is within minutes of the Bighorn National Forest, providing excellent hunting, fishing, and other recreational opportunities on hundreds of thousands of acres of public lands.